How to walk Manhattan from top to bottom in 35k Steps

-Yep, we walked the whole thing © Ann Douglas Lott
+Yep, we walked the whole thing.
+Brester Irina/Shutterstock

 If there's one thing New Yorkers know how to do, it's walk.
-But the lengthy tip-to-tip adventure is reserved for special occasions (like a milestone birthday à la Broad City, or in this case, a 75-degree day with zero humidity).
+But the lengthy, iconic tip-to-tip adventure is reserved for special occasions (like a milestone birthday à la Broad City, or in this case, a 75-degree day with zero humidity).

-On this perfect NYC day, my fellow editor Ann Douglas Lott and I headed to the top of Manhattan to begin our adventure to the very bottom, which would conclude with 35K steps total, 16 miles, three bathroom stops, and a giant hot dog sighting.
+On a perfect NYC day last summer, two courageous Lonely Planet editors headed to the top of Manhattan to begin our adventure to the very bottom.
+We would conclude the day with a total of 35K steps walked, 16 miles traveled, just three bathroom stops and a giant hot dog sighting.

 We began at the Met Cloisters, as it's only a few blocks from the top, and you get a stunning view right off the bat.
 I must come clean that I did convince my boyfriend to drop us off at our starting point so we wouldn’t have to take the train from Brooklyn, but the A train and 1 train both run to the tippity top.
-For the Cloisters, hop off at Dyckman St. Now, let's begin our walk.
+For the Cloisters, hop off at Dyckman St and begin walking from there.

 First leg: Hudson Heights and Riverside Park